Search results

 OxWell Student Survey

 The OxWell Student Survey is an online school-based study that directly asks students about their mental health, wellbeing and school experience.
 Our aim is to learn from school-aged children and adolescents aged 9-18 years about what they need, which factors influence their wellbeing, and how they would like to access support if they have mental health difficulties.
-Since 2019, we have collected over 100,000 responses, providing us with unique and current insights into the lives of today's young people.We are so grateful to the students who take part and the schools and local authorities who have partnered with us.
-The fifth wave of this survey will take place from February - March 2025.
+Since 2019, we have conducted five waves of the survey and collected over 120,000 responses, providing us with unique and current insights into the lives of today's young people.We are so grateful to the students who take part and the schools and local authorities who have partnered with us.

 Talking to children about serious illness